Have you ever tried Nanaimo Bars? Well, I had not, until today, and I cannot believe I’ve missed out on these delectable

 When I think of Canada, several things come to mind.
 Nanaimo Bars (obviously), maple syrup (obviously), this very cute hockey player from Windsor, Ontario, whom I dated briefly in college (NOT obvious), and who explained the Nanaimo Bar to me, and a really entertaining show I used to watch as a kid in the 1980’s on PBS called the Polka Dot Door.

-Add Degrassi High to the Canadian shows I used to watch, but I couldn’t extract anything from that in a culinary sense, no matter how hard I tried, although the name of Joey’s band, ‘The ZIT Remedy’, does refer to the ‘DOTS’ that pepper many an adolescent face.
-OK, I better stop there, as I want to make you hungry, NOT ill!
+Add Degrassi High to the Canadian shows I used to watch, but I couldn’t extract anything from that in a culinary sense, no matter how hard I tried.
+But, the name of Joey’s band, ‘The ZIT Remedy’, does refer to the ‘DOTS’ that pepper many an adolescent face.
+OK, I better stop there, as I want to make you hungry, not ill!

-One thing I wanted to avoid, was making Nanaimo bars, since I figured there would be quite a few Nanaimo bar entries in this edition of Sugar High Fridays, and I wanted to be different.
-Not to mention, I’ve never made or tasted Nanaimo Bars before, so I knew I’d be seriously winging it, flavor wise and aesthetically.
-However, after mulling it over, thinking ‘maple’ and ‘mousse’, I decided to wing it, and create my own version of it.
+One thing I wanted to avoid for this challenge was making Nanaimo bars since I figured there would be quite a few Nanaimo bars entered in this edition of Sugar High Fridays, and I wanted to be different.
+Not to mention, I’d never made nor tasted Nanaimo Bars before, so I knew I’d be seriously winging it flavor-wise and aesthetically.
+However, after mulling it over, thinking ‘maple’ and ‘mousse’, I decided to wing it by creating my own version of it.

-A friend gave me this fantastic Sortilege Maple Liqueur, which is a blend of Canadian whiskey and maple syrup, last Christmas, knowing I like to have every flavor liqueur I can get my hands on, for use in cooking, baking, AND the occasional guest who enjoys a cocktail or four.
+So, a friend gave me this fantastic Sortilege Maple Liqueur, (made in Canada) last Christmas, knowing I like to have every flavor liqueur I can get my hands on to use in cooking, baking, AND the occasional guest who enjoys a cocktail or four.